 After looking at employees in 44 buildings in London, the authors concluded that it's not always the workplace that makes people sick; it can be the work, and the stress that comes with it.
 When managers suspect a building may be sick, they might call Howard Brightman, in Boston.
 He's an industrial hygienist, what you might call a building doctor.
 A lot of people talk about Sick Building syndrome.
 It has a certain water cooler quality to it.
 But what exactly is Sick Building syndrome?

-Mr. HOWARD BRIGHTMAN (Senior Scientist, Environmental Health and Engineering): Basically it's when people experience more symptoms related to eyes, head, respiratory system, skin, at work than at home.
+HOWARD BRIGHTMAN: Basically it's when people experience more symptoms related to eyes, head, respiratory system, skin, at work than at home.

 MONTAGNE: Now, the researchers who were talking to 4,000 civil servants in London about their environment found that there were some problems with the building, but also that a number of these problems were brought on by people who had problems with their jobs.
 Effectively, Sick Job syndrome, if you will.